Showing posts with label piranesi. Show all posts

 Now sitting in La Baguerie, a modest little café near Moyúa, which is the centre of the modern part of the city – and where the bus for the airport departs from.
 Feels like Saturday, with lots of people out shopping, especially ladies of a certain age.
 Nearby the incredible Txabarri Palace – a kind of Basque gothic.
 Also nearby the gleaming Iglesia de San José de la Montaña – which is particularly striking when viewed with the Ibendrola Tower in the background.

-Back in the old town, which really bustling.
+Back in the old town, which is really bustling.
 To the Plaza Barria (New Square), which is like a small version of the Plaça Reial in Barcelona – complete with palm trees.
 Lots of children here, in contrast to the wrinklies I saw out shopping.
 Strong wind getting up, but warm – temperature around 21°C

 , compared with London’s miserable 7°C…